IC 5341 - Elliptical Galaxy in Pegasus

-IC 5341 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 5341 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+IC 5341 - Elliptical Galaxy in Pegasus is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 5341 - Elliptical Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 5341

 Celestial coordinates for the J2000 equinox of IC 5341 are provided in the following table:

 The simplified sky charts below show the position of IC 5341 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.